 Elements of Self-Esteem

-The major focus is the projection of a positive image and ignoring developmental needs.
-This creates a slippery slope toward entitlement oriented and narcissistic behaviors, which is exactly why many psychologists say these tactics feed the Ego.
-These focal point elements are the opposite of the elements of self-compassion.
+The primary focus is the projection of a positive image while ignoring developmental needs.
+The emphasis on image creates a slippery slope toward entitlement-oriented and narcissistic behaviors, precisely why many psychologists say these tactics feed the Ego.
+These focal point elements are the opposite of the components of self-compassion.
 Read them and see if you identify with them.

 - What you believe your value is as a person based on social standards.